A quick reference guide for generating SSH keys, configuring an ssh-agent

 Fixing permissions for SSH

-The following table can be used as a quick reference to fix any permission-related issues for SSH key files and configuration:
+The following table can be used as a quick reference to fix any permission-related issues for SSH key files and

-Folder / File | Permissions | Command |
+| Folder / File | Permissions | Command |

-~/.ssh | Read, Write and Execute for the User only. | chmod 700 ~/.ssh |
+Read, write and execute for the user only. | chmod 700 ~/.ssh |

-~/.ssh/authorized_keys | Read and Write for the User only. | chmod 600 ~/.ssh/authorized_keys |
+Read and write for the user only. | chmod 600 ~/.ssh/authorized_keys |

-~/.ssh/config | Read and Write for the User only. | chmod 600 ~/.ssh/config |
+Read and write for the user only. | chmod 600 ~/.ssh/config |

-Any private key | Read and Write for the User only. | chmod 600 ~/.ssh/<private-key> |
+| Any private key | Read and write for the user only. | chmod 600 ~/.ssh/<private-key> |

-Any public key | Readable by all but writable only by the User. | chmod 644 ~/.ssh/<private-key> |
+| Any public key | Readable by all but writable only by the user. | chmod 644 ~/.ssh/<public-key>.pub |

 References / Additional Reading